Mastercard/bundle-client-reference-app/README.md

 > Case 5: [Add Payment Account](https://developer.mastercard.com/consumer-management/documentation/use-cases/#add-payment-account) to add user account to the products.

-  - The Consumer Product Enrollment API allows to add user account to the products enrolled for a specific user passed in the API Endpoint. .
+  - Provides addition of a payment account to a user.
+This operation is called when a user’s payment information is refreshed as part of a profile update.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |